Joan266/Joan266/README.md

 # 🚀 Joan Alemany

-I'm a fullstack developer passionate about coding and continuously developing my skills.
-I enjoy working with a team to support each other in improving both our technical and soft skills. 😄
+I'm a fullstack developer passionate about coding and continuously developing my skills.😄

 ### 🧰 Languages and Tools